 granite street stormwater park

 For this project, a parcel of land adjacent to the Monoosoc Brook was developed as a public park to capture and treat storm water runoff from a medium density neighborhood within the19-acre watershed.
 The existing ‘end of pipe’ storm water system was diverted from the brook equally to three treatment areas: an infiltration trench, a bio-retention basin and a gravel wetland.
 Coyle & Caron developed a planting plan with native species adapted to site conditions including drought and inundation.
-Walkways were planned to link to nearby sidewalks and allow visitors to experience the park and observe treatment areas.
+Connections from nearby neighborhoods were planned so visitors can experience the park and observe treatment areas.
 Interpretive signage by Haber-Schaim Art and Design is designed to inform visitors in a fun and engaging way about what storm water is and how they can make a difference to their local environment.

 Collaborators include: Michael Clark, Civil Engineer and Tamar Haber-Schaim.